f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 `archive_icon` in `/usr/share/nginx/www/fdroid/config.py`.

-A final note about security: this setup is not a good setup for a real public repo, instead it is a quick and easy way to test out FDroid.
+A final note about security: this setup is not a good setup for a real public repo, instead it is a quick and easy way to test out F-Droid.
 At the very least, when generating the repo in place, make sure that _config.py_ is not accessible via the web, since it contains passwords.
 If the file permissions are correct (e.g.  `chmod 0600